 Just as we’re settling into crisp mornings, layered clothing and hot coffees, the alarm goes off on our calendars and we’re reminded of daylight savings.
 Oh no, not daylight savings!
 This alone can send parents into a panic.
 We’ve worked for years (and now months with our newborn) on perfecting schedules so that we all are guaranteed a certain number of hours of sleep but this one hour difference in our day can throw off everything!
 We reached out to certified pediatric sleep consultant and owner of Sleep Wise Consulting, Katie Pitts, to ask her for her tips and tricks for making this a smooth transition for everyone.
-Photo by Heather Gallagher
+Photo by Alysha Rainwaters

 By Katie Pitts